aspnetcs/MNIST_CNN_NCCW/README.md

 In the experiment I performed grid searches, using 10% of the dataset, first to explore the impact of including/ excluding batch normalisation and max-pooling layers, and then to look into the effects of changing the depth and number of filters in the network.
-I then selected the best performing parameter combinations and trained a final network on the full dataset to compare to my partners SVM model.
+I then selected the best performing parameter combinations and trained a final network on the full dataset to compare to my partner's SVM model.

 ## CNN Scripts(to be run in order):